apollo5ever/Private-Islands-Vite/Readme.md

 - MST 3/28/23

   - Using tailwind to style wasm components
-  - Noting common colors in index.css as documentation for now
+  - Defined colors in theme
-  - A future refactor will be to create a theme & see about implementing styled components
-  - Will work on replacing App.css as we go
+  - Working to convert all code to be responsive & based on theme and removing App.css
   -

+### MST Bugs

+- bountyList.jsx
+  - filter doesn't work - data doesn't seem to have a status to filter on??
+  - need an option to 'show all', essentially cancelling filter (in drop down)

+### MST TO DO